 Aquarion Water Company's commitment to providing the highest quality water is evidenced by our regular inspection of homes, businesses, farms and other sites that could pollute water supplies.
 We also review new land development projects for impact on water quality.
-In total, we conduct nearly 1,600 water quality tests annually.
+In total, we conducted 168,920 tests in 2021.
 We use the best water treatment and filtration technology and continue to invest in our water systems' infrastructure to improve your water security and quality.